Key climate warnings for South Africa

-This page will carry the best resources we know of for understanding the current and likely future impacts of climate change on South Africa, in a global context.
+This page will carry the best resources we know of for understanding the current and likely future impacts of climate breakdown on South Africa, in a global context.
 Please do make suggestions.

 These sites offer complementary and contextual views of the direction of global emissions trends, and how far they go towards being sufficient to avert the worst of climate change: